The Lessons and Blessings of Overcoming Adversity

 The technological marvels wrought by industry research, development, application and availability that enabled Antonia Maria to face, fight, defeat and triumph over her physical obstacles were, unless you actually saw it, almost ineffable.
 Every person and company associated, in any way, with these technological life-enabling wonders, epitomizes the oft-quoted lines:

 Eventually our relationship had a downside that ultimately gave me the opportunity and skills to overcome an adverse moment in life.
 Last month, my wife, grandmother, daughter and aunt were rummaging through my basement workshop for “yard sale” items.
-They found 2,093 pair of hose.

 When confronted by this gathering storm of frumpettes, I quickly used my marketing abilities to “reposition” this disturbing find and utilized a UES (Unique Explanation Statement) touting the find as in-depth “market-research.”

 This was supposed to overcome the obstacle of false impression embedded in their minds.
-It failed.

 Only one supporter swallowed the UES – my dog, Tolstoy.

 (Named so not because he looks like Tolstoy, but because he always backs me during war or peace … provided he receives his weekly stipend of Scooby snacks.)